-Gingham is a plain-woven fabric, originally made completely of cotton fibres but later also of man-made fibres.
+Gingham is a plain-woven fabric, originally made completely of cotton fibres but can also be found to be made from man-made synthetic fibres.
 It derives its colour and pattern (usually a woven check) from carded yarns, where the colouring is on the warp yarns and always along the grain (weft).
 There is no right or wrong side of the fabric were colouring concerned.

 The name is derived from the Malay word “genggang,” meaning striped, as gingham fabric got its start as a stripe pattern when first imported to Europe in the 17th century.
 Nowadays, gingham (along with muslin) is often used as a test fabric by fashion designers.
 Despite its reputation as the “tablecloth pattern,” gingham is now a popular choice for men’s dress shirts.